 Technology capital.
 Where the builders, investors, and institutions that shape global ag-tech live.
 1–2 Fellows.

-We don't need a specific resume.
-We need people who believe that agriculture is the most important industry on Earth — and are willing to act on that belief.
+We are not searching for a specific resume.
+We are searching for people who believe that agriculture is the most consequential industry on Earth — and who have already begun, in their own way, to act on that belief.

 Farmers, agronomists, cooperative leaders, food system researchers.
 You understand the ground truth of agriculture and want to bring technology to the people who need it most.